nmquijada/tormes/README.md

 <br>

 # TORMES
-An automated pipeline for whole bacterial genome analysis of genomes and/or raw Illumina paired-end sequencing data, regardless the number, origin or species.
+An automated and user-friendly pipeline for whole bacterial genome analysis of your genomes (previously assembled or downloaded from any repository) and/or your raw Illumina paired-end sequencing data, regardless the number of bacterial isolates, their origin or taxonomy.

-Since TORMES *version 1.1*, it is possible to include already assembled genomes in the analysis.
-This genomes can be analyzed by TORMES alone or in combination with raw sequencing data.
-The inclusion of genomes in the pipeline can broaden your projects, by for instance including genomes that were sequenced from a technology different to Illumina and/or those that can be downloaded from your favorite repository (NCBI, PATRIC, etc.).
-Additionally, you can couple TORMES with your metagenomic analysis, for a downstream analysis of the Metagenomic Assembled Genomes (MAGs).

 <br>

-*We are transitioning to **TORMES version 1.3.0**.
-Please be aware, it will be released soon!*
+## UPDATE 08 June 2021: TORMES version 1.3.0 is released!

+This new version comes with a number of improvements!:

+ -	Specific analyses for *Klebsiella* by enabling the ```--genera Klebsiella``` option.
+The specific analyses include: plasmid detection by using PlasmidFinder, detection of point mutations associated with antimicrobial resistance by using PointFinder and subtyping of the isolates based on surface polysaccharide locus: complex capsule (K) and on complex LPS (O) locus by using Kaptive.
+ -  Possibility to perform nucleotide gene searches from user custom databases (must be nucleotide databases as the search is based on BLASTN by using ABRicate) by using the ```--custom_genes_db``` option (for instance ```--custom_genes_db “mydb1 mydb2 mydb3```).
+You can use as many custom databases as you want.
+The custom databases must have been previously formatted and installed in TORMES (see the instructions in the [Wiki](https://github.com/nmquijada/tormes/wiki/Installing-and-using-custom-nucleotide-databases-in-TORMES)).
+ -  You can set the maximum number of threads to use for genome assembly by using the ```--max_cpus_per_assembly``` option.
+For instance, if you set ```--threads 48``` (which set the maximum number of threads for TORMES to use to 48) and ```--max_cpus_per_assembly 8```, this will make TORMES to perform 6 assemblies in parallel by using 8 threads per assembly.
+Further descriptions of advantages and disadvantages will be discussed in the Wiki soon.
+ -  Set the minimum contig length of your assemblies by using the ```--min_contig_len``` option (default=200).
+ -  Possibility to modify the minimum percentage of coverage and identity of genes’ searches by using the ```--gene_min_cov``` and the ```--gene_min_id``` options, respectively (default = 80).
+ -  Disable genome annotation by Prokka and just perform gene prediction with Prodigal (```--only_gene_prediction``` option.
+Default=no)
+ -  You can set further options to be parsed to Prodigal as a string after the ```--prodigal_options``` flag (it requires the ```--only_gene_prediction``` option to enabled).
+ -  A “citation.txt” file will be created in your run including the citations of each of the software and databases that were used in your analysis (will also be included in the “Citations” section of the tormes-report).
+TORMES is a pipeline that rely on all the software included in each "citations.txt" file and we strongly encourage to cite them all when citing TORMES (some excamples will appear in the Wiki soon)
+ -  The "DT" R package is now used for the tormes-report generation, which renders interactive tables in the *tormes_report.html* file.

 <br>

-*All the information contained in this README refers to **TORMES version 1.2.1***
-Get track of the improvements in TORMES pipeline in the [Versions history](#versions-history) section.
+*All the information contained in this README refers to **TORMES version 1.3.0*** Get track of the improvements in TORMES pipeline in the [Versions history](#versions-history) section.
 For further information or additional uses you can also visit the [TORMES wiki](https://github.com/nmquijada/tormes/wiki).